Dariusz Jemielniak: Career

 Since 2011, Jemielniak has been a non-paid member of the board of the Copernicus Science Centre in Warsaw.
 Since 2002 he has been a non-paid program board member at Nida Foundation, supporting English education of teachers in small towns and villages.
 Since 2016, he has been supporting the Equality Parade (Warsaw) and has been the honorary committee member.
-In 1998–2004, he was an ED of Collegium Invisibile, one of several non-profits created by the Open Society Foundations to foster social sciences and humanities excellence in post-Soviet regions.

 He has researched and published books in the field of work-space studies about IT professionals and other knowledge workers.
 He has also published articles on organisational changes in higher education facilities and is an active participant in the debate on the reform of higher education in Poland.
 An experienced ethnographer and digital ethnographer, more recently he has been doing social data science, and advocating mixing digital ethnography with data science.
 He devised a mixed-method of Thick Big Data, described in a book published in 2020 by Oxford University Press.

 Wikimedia

 Within the Wikimedia movement, Jemielniak is involved in the Polish Wikipedia, where he has served in various roles, including as an administrator, bureaucrat and check-user.
 He was also a steward for all Wikimedia projects.
-He is a member of the Polish chapter of Wikimedia, but has never held any roles or position in it.

 Jemielniak has voiced his support for the enabling of paid editing of Wikipedia under certain constraints, and has been vocal about reducing the bureaucracy within projects.
 He is an advocate of wider involvement of women and academics in the Wikimedia movement, and the need to start actively promoting its use and development in academia.

 He has authored a book on the social organization of Wikipedia, titled Common Knowledge?: An Ethnography of Wikipedia, following a period of research on identity and roles in open source projects, in the form of participating ethnography.
 The book was well received by critics and other scholars.
-More recently, he co-wrote a book about the collaborative society (2020, MIT Press), explaining seemingly unrelated phenomena such as citizen science, peer production, platform capitalism, creative commons, or the quantified self.